-If you lean back beyond what you think is possible, the horizon of that flabby place falls into focus.
+If you lean back beyond what is possible, you can see the horizon of that flabby place.
 From this angle we count legs.
 One, a dirt road or a backbone, a scrap at the start and a potential scrap at the end.
 Two, a line of telephone poles, bent over and around each other, collapsed under the big top of resentment.
 Three, the origin of an ending.
 Four, the curve of Alaska.
 Five, a leg for a head that is one leg too many, or one leg short of a set of two.
 Six, a series of strings that hold together a wretched piano.
 Seven, one person and presumably one life, patterned by two different people.
 Eight, a nightshade.
 Nine, Lilia Podkopayeva.
 Ten, the phantom arm that tethers you to the suburbs.
 Eleven, this coastline.
 Twelve, a thermometer contending with a disobedient needle.
 Thirteen, today’s 3.84km that was 2.72km two weeks ago.
 Fourteen, Baryshnikov and Hines in a forgettable film about a Soviet ballet dancer and an American tap dancer, otherwise known as Two Defectors and a Pregnant Rosselini.
 Fifteen, Podkopayeva, again.
 Sixteen, two legs strained by the care of another.
 Seventeen, the ragged edge of that place you have not seen in nearly twenty years.
 Eighteen, a magnificent sunset.

 If the shrinking space between our legs and the retractable seat in front of us is any indication, entanglements can interfere, if not inhibit.
 Patterns need to be relaxed.
 The economy of bodies presents itself to us on an everyday basis.
 We are made to feel vulnerable, to feel measured.
 And measurement has limitations, determined by systems and patterns that extend beyond the tips of our toes.
 There are some bodies that are more susceptible, that harbour more secrets, that are required to conceal.
 Society fails these bodies.
 Cities fail these bodies.
 We deny them the right to their bodies.
 Failing systems read like failing bodies.
 The burden of this headless leg must be carried home.
 This is the way they make us bend.